Frequently Asked Questions

 In 2010, I purchased the Dogwood land and changed the name of the business to Dogwood Dogs.

 Dogwood is located in unincorporated Redmond, on the border with Sammamish, not far from Marymoor Park.

 How long will my dog be away from home?

 Our active time at Dogwood is always at least 1.5 hours, and typically around 2 hours.
 Transit time from our last stop to the woods is approximately 22 minutes.
 Pick ups generally take about 1.5 hours, drop offs a little longer (depending on how much paw washing needs to happen.)
 So how long your dog is away from home depends on where he/she is in my pick up route.
-First dogs picked up (in Columbia City/Seward Park) are gone 5.5-6.5 hours; the last pick ups are typically away for around 3 hours.
+First dogs picked up (in Columbia City/Seward Park) are gone 5.5-6.5 hours; the last pick ups, in Broadmoor, are typically away for around 3 hours.
 I begin pick ups between 9-9:15 a.m. and all dogs are typically picked up by 11:30.
 Drop offs typically take place between 2-4 p.m.
 I do sometimes run later due to school holidays or morning appointments.